DanKop7/DanKop7/README.md

 # 💫 About Me

-👩‍💻 Hi!
 I'm a QA enthusiast on a journey to become a QA Automation Engineer.
 Currently, I'm studying **C#**, **JavaScript**, test automation, and popular QA tools as part of my training.
 I'm passionate about writing clean and reliable test code, understanding how software works, and continuously improving my skills.